nhsconnect/prm-funnel/_donuts/2019-03-05-supplier-to-supplier-jan2019.markdown

             0,
             0,
             0,
-            0,
       ]
 ---
 A chart representing the EHR Sent Requests split into source and target system.

-The data was collected from **Splunk** with the following query:
+The data was collected from **Splunk** with the following queries:

+This is the query that gave us all the supplier to supplier system data except for TPP -> TPP transfers.
 ```sql
 index="spine2-live"
       service=gp2gp